elimelt/notes/distributed-systems/RPC.md

     - Messages can be lost, delayed, reordered, or duplicated.
 Messages can be arbitrarily delayed while the network still works correctly.
     - Messages won't be corrupted (bit flips).
 This is another strong assumption.
 See error detection and correction for working without this assumption.
     - Network may partition some nodes from eachother.
+        - Possible for nodes to be in isolated groups without a connection between them.
     - Network is (1) commutative and (2) transitive.
         - (1) If A can talk to B, B can talk to A.
         - (2) If A can talk to B and B can talk to C, then A can talk to C.